leonhazen/stc/README.md

 API Key can also be specified by `APIKEY` environmental variable.

-If you place `stc` binary in the Syncthing home folder or specify `--homedir` flag, it will try to obtain the right values from `config.xml`.
+If the config is not located in the same user's XDG config directory, (eg ~/.config/syncthing/config.xml), specify it with the `--configfile` flag.

 If you use TLS/SSL/https without valid certificate you can use the flag `--ignore_cert_errors` to suppress the errors.
 This is considered very insecure.